-Employers are required to withhold and send SDI contributions to the EDD.
-More than 18 million California employees pay a mandatory contribution through payroll deductions for DI and PFL coverage.
+Employers are required to withhold mandatory employee payroll deductions and send those contributions to the EDD for DI and PFL coverage.

-Please see the current State Disability Insurance Withholding Rate on the Tax Rate and Withholding Schedules.
+Please use the current State Disability Insurance Withholding Rate on the Tax Rate and Withholding Schedules.

-Employers who have questions about the contribution rate should contact their local Employment Tax Office.
+If you have questions about the contribution rate, contact your local Employment Tax Office.

 Respond to the EDD for Employee Claims

-When an employee files a claim, employers are required by law to respond to the following notices sent by the EDD:
+When an employee files a claim, you are required by law to respond to the following notices sent by the EDD:

-- Notice to Employer of Disability Insurance Claim Filed (DE 2503) - Sent to the employer after the employee has filed a DI claim.
-Employers must complete and return the DE 2503 to the EDD within two working days using either SDI Online or the paper form to verify the information the employee provided on their claim.
+- Notice to Employer of Disability Insurance Claim Filed (DE 2503) – Sent to you after the employee has filed a DI claim.
+You must complete and return to the EDD within two working days using either SDI Online or the paper form to verify the information the employee provided on their claim.

-- Notice of Paid Family Leave (PFL) Claim Filed (DE 2503F) - Sent to the employer after the employee has filed a PFL claim.
-Employers must complete and return the DE 2503F paper form to the EDD within two working days to verify the information the employee provided on their claim.
+- Notice of Paid Family Leave (PFL) Claim Filed (DE 2503F) – Sent to you after the employee has filed a PFL claim.
+You must complete and return the paper form to the EDD within two working days to verify the information the employee provided on their claim.